 Which Type of Drug Test Are You Taking?

-The type of test you take also factors into how long the drug can be detected.
+The type of drug test you take also factors into how long the drug can be detected.
 These tests can vary from a blood test, urine test, hair test or a saliva test.

 Blood tests are often used in investigations where benzo use is suspected or with the elderly.
 Benzos can be easily detected via a blood test because the drug accumulates in the bloodstream.
 Blood samples give testers the levels of the drug as well as its metabolites, especially if the person is a frequent user.